SolaceProducts/spring-cloud-stream-binder-solace/BINDER_CONFIG.md

     </dd>
     <dt>queueAdditionalSubscriptions</dt>
     <dd>
-        <p>A comma-separated list of additional topic subscriptions to be applied on the consumer group queue.</p>
+        <p>An array of additional topic subscriptions to be applied on the consumer group queue.</p>
         <p>These subscriptions may also contain wildcards.</p>
         <p>The prefix property is not applied on these subscriptions.</p>
         <p>Default: String[0]</p>